zeljkofilipin/filipin.eu/_posts/2014-11-06-coderetreat-zagreb.markdown

 - Learn more about the event at their [web site](http://coderetreat.org/about).
 - Yesterday was [International Stout Day](http://blog.untappd.com/post/101842404606/international-stout-day-2014).
 - The only way to get things done is to loose sleep.
 (I am finishing this blog post at 1 am.)
-- **We are looking for sponsors to cover the costs of lunch.
-Starting at 100 EUR.** My e-mail address is at the bottom of the page. *Thank you.*
+- <del>We are looking for sponsors to cover the costs of lunch.
+Starting at 100 EUR.
+My e-mail address is at the bottom of the page.
+Thank you.</del>